hunterriffic/mrklee/src/README.md

 Repeat for as many tests as desired.

+Additionally, `make run` can be used to run all available tests at once.

 To run a test with custom input, enter the command "mrklee" and the file name.
 If the file is not located in the working directory, include the file path.